What Auto Loan Rate Can You Qualify for Based on Your Credit Score?

 Average New Car Rate Average Used Car Rate

-Note that your interest rate can also vary if you finance a vehicle purchased through a franchise dealer versus an independent dealer.
-In general, franchise dealers can get you a slightly lower rate with in-house financing known as captive financing.
+Your interest rate can also vary if you finance a vehicle purchased through a franchise dealer versus an independent dealer.
+In general, franchise dealers can get you a slightly lower rate with in-house financing, known as captive financing.

 Auto loan interest rates are determined through risk-based pricing.
 If a lender determines you're more at risk of defaulting on your loan because of your credit score and other factors, you'll typically be charged a higher interest rate to compensate for that risk.

-Factors that can impact your auto loan interest rate include:
+Factors that can impact your auto loan interest rate include the following.

-Whatever auto loan interest rate you qualify for, it'll be represented in the form of an annual percentage rate (APR), which may include the cost of both interest and fees.
-The lender uses your interest rate to amortize the cost of the loan.
-This means that you'll pay more interest at the beginning of the loan's term than at the end.
+Whatever auto loan interest rate you qualify for, it'll be represented in the form of an annual percentage rate (APR).
+Your APR will affect your monthly payment amount as well as how much the loan will cost you over the life of the loan.
+Due to a process called amortization, you'll pay more interest at the beginning of the loan term than at the end.

 How to Improve Your Credit Score